-1. Seeking to raise the required funds, as part of the Charity's advice and guidance work to support refugees seeking entry into higher education, to cover the cost of NARIC (National Academic Recognition Information Centre) evaluation to enable refugees obtain Statements of Comparability of their overseas qualifications.

-- 2. Seeking to raise the required resources to build the human resources capacity of the Charity through recruitment of an additional member of staff.
+- 1. Seeking to raise the required funds, as part of the Charity's advice and guidance work to support refugees seeking entry into higher education, to cover the cost of NARIC (National Academic Recognition Information Centre) evaluation to enable refugees to obtain Statements of Comparability of their overseas qualifications. - 2.
+Seeking to raise the required resources to build the human resources capacity of the Charity through recruitment of an additional member of staff.
 We would like to strengthen our educational casework capacity, and to free up some of the Director's time by employing a bookkeeper. - 3.
-Strengthening the Charity's organisational and fundraising capacity through partnerships and collaborative initiatives.
+Strengthening the Charity's organisational and fundraising capacity through partnerships and collaborative initiatives to sustain the Charity's unique Preparation for Higher Education Programme and Pathways into Teaching for Refugees project.